Generalized Jouanolou duality, weakly Gorenstein rings, and applications to blowup algebras: An extension of Jouanolou duality and Morley Forms

 \subsection{The case where the coefficient ring $T$ is graded}

 In this short subsection, we deal with the case where $T$ is a graded ring.
-This case is of particular importance due to its applicability in the study of blowup algebras that we pursue later.
-The proofs are exactly the same and one only needs to indicate the necessary shifts in bidegree.
+This case is of particular importance due to its applicability in the study of blowup algebras that we are going to pursue later.
+The proofs are exactly the same and one only needs to indicate the necessary shifts in bidegree. \autoref{def_weak_Gor} of the weak Gorenstein property can be easily adapted to the bigraded setting. \begin{setup} Let $T$ be a positively graded Gorenstein ring with $T_0$ a local ring and let $\omega_T \cong T(a)$ with $a \in \ZZ$ be its canonical module.
+Let $B = T[x_1,\ldots,x_d]$ be a bigraded polynomial ring such that $\bideg(t) = (0, \deg(t))$ for all homogeneous $t \in T$ and $\bideg(x_i) = (b_i, 0)$ with $b_i > 0$ a positive integer for all $1 \le i \le d$.
+Let $S=B/\JJ,$ where $\JJ$ is a bihomogenous ideal.
+Let $\mm \subset B$ be the ideal $\mm = (x_1,\ldots,x_d)$.
+Set $b := b_1 + \cdots + b_d$. \end{setup}